pawanit17/ds_and_algo_interview_prep/README.md

 Time Complexity: O(N)
 Space Complexity: O(N)

+# Print the diameter of a tree

+# Print the LCA of two nodes in a tree

 # What do they solve

 Data Structure or Algorithm | Problems used for | Complexities